Benzo dependencies threaten South Florida’s huge elderly population

 The Bolles School

 Ten years ago, Cheryl, 55, walked into her doctor’s office hoping to cure her anxiety and depression.
-Instead, she left with what would soon become an unexpected addiction.
+Instead, she left with what would soon become an unexpected physical dependency.

 Cheryl was prescribed her first Benzodiazepine.
-Today, she still suffers from addiction to a drug considered to be more addictive than heroin.
+Today, though no longer dependent, she still suffers from protracted injury resulting from having taken a drug considered to be more addictive than heroin.

 “I didn’t think I was terribly anxious, but I figured that since they called it an anti-anxiety drug, it would be good for me, and they should know, right?”
 Cheryl said.